-Physiotherapy staff were reminded of how to correctly document and carry out visits.
-Management were also instructed to cascade the reminders, conduct checks on the visits book, follow procedure if staff had not contacted after a visit, explore a solution if the team had difficulty in contacting the administrative hub and update the lone working policy in line with the audit findings.
+Physiotherapy staff were reminded of process on how to correctly document and carry out visits.
+Management were also informed to cascade the reminders, conduct checks on the Visit book, follow procedure if staff had not contacted after a visit and to explore a solution in the team having difficulty in contacting the admin hub and to update the lone working policy in line with the audit findings.

-An exploration of whether all musculoskeletal patients receive text message reminders of their physiotherapy appointments
+An exploration of whether all MSK patients receive text message reminders of their physiotherapy appointments?